Anselm Gerhard

-Anselm Gerhard (born 30 March 1958) is a German musicologist and opera scholar.
+Anselm Gerhard (born 30 March 1958) is a Swiss musicologist and opera scholar.

 Life and career

+Anselm Gerhard was born in Heidelberg, Germany on 30 March 1958.
+He attended schools in Kiel and Mannheim.
+He studied with Ludwig Finscher at the University of Frankfurt from 1977 to 1979, and with Carl Dahlhaus at the Technische Universität Berlin (TUB) 1979 to 1982.
+He earned a master's degree from TUB in 1982, followed by a doctorate in 1985.
+His dissertation was on urbanization of 19th-century opera in Paris.
+He later completed his Habilitationsschrift in 1991 which was written on the instrumental music of Muzio Clementi.

-Born in Heidelberg, Gerhard attended schools in Kiel and Mannheim.
-His studies took place at the Johann Wolfgang Goethe University and Technische Universität Berlin with Carl Dahlhaus (master's degree examination in 1982).
-From 1982 to 1985, he was a scholarship holder of the Volkswagen Foundation in Parma and Paris, and in 1985, he received his doctorate at Technische Universität Berlin.
+From 1982 to 1985, Gerhard was a scholarship holder of the Volkswagen Foundation in Parma and Paris.
 From 1985 to 1992, Gerhard worked as a research assistant, and later as a university assistant, at the Musicology Department of the Westfälische Wilhelms-Universität (Habilitation 1992), from 1992 to 1994 he worked there as a university lecturer and was a German Research Foundation of the Deutsche Forschungsgemeinschaft.

 From October 1994 to December 2021, Gerhard has been a full professor of musicology and director of the Institute for Musicology at the University of Bern.
 In addition, he has been a visiting professor at the universities of Fribourg, Pavia (Facoltà di musicologia in Cremona), Geneva and at the École normale supérieure in Paris; he has held guest lectureships at Stanford University, the Heidelberg, Basel and Zurich as well as the Musikhochschule Luzern.
 In 2006, he declined the call to the professorship for theatre studies at the University of Bayreuth combined with the direction of the Forschungsinstitut für Musiktheater in Thurnau castle.
 In 2009, he was awarded the Dent Medal by the Royal Musical Association (London) "for outstanding contributions to musicology".